-The 12-credit graduate certificate focuses on the issues surrounding ASD from multiple disciplines, including social work, special education, and health-related fields.
+This graduate certificate focuses on the issues surrounding ASD from multiple disciplines, including social work, special education, and health-related fields.
 You will explore current evidence-based practices to improve the quality of experiences of individuals with ASD and their families across their lifespan and within multiple settings (home, school, healthcare settings, and work).
 For example, the strengths-based, or competency-based approach is one of many research-supported practices that you will take into account as you learn how to assist individuals with ASD in developing skills in self-determination, social interaction, and communication.

 This program is approved to advance (when all other state requirements are met) an initial license in the following fields: Elementary (1-6), Early Childhood Teacher of Students with or without Disabilities (PreK-2), or Teacher of Students with Moderate Disabilities (PreK-8).

-Autism Certificate Requirements
+Autism Certificate Applicant Requirements

-Applicants to the program must hold a bachelor's or master's degree.
+Applicants to the certificate program must hold a bachelor's or master's degree.
 Those holding an undergraduate degree in a field not related to psychology, social work, education, or special education, must seek advance permission from the program coordinator.